esp/esp-js/ReadMe.md

 The post processing stage always runs.
 This stage is similar to the pre event processing except it runs last.
-It's advised you don't change the shape of the model at this point, it's pretty much done and dusted (for this [event loop](#the-event-loop)), however you can perform cross cutting validation, aggregate operations or perhaps model the nature of the change that occurred (useful for model observers to filter as appropriate).
+It is advised you do not change the shape of the model at this point, it is pretty much done and dusted (for this [event loop](#the-event-loop)).
+However you can perform cross cutting validation, aggregate operations or perhaps model the nature of the change that occurred.
+This can be useful for model observers to filter as appropriate.
 There is an example of a post process [above](#create-an-event-post-processor).

 > Note the `eventContext` this stage receives will contain the last event published to the router for the model in question.
-For example, event 'A' may have been the event that started the workflow, however a processor responding to event 'A' may have published event 'B', if 'B' was the last event published during the event loop then 'B' will be last event set against the `eventContext`.
+> For example, event 'A' may have been the event that started the workflow, however a processor responding to event 'A' may have published event 'B'.
+> If 'B' was the last event published during the event loop then 'B' will be last event set against the `eventContext`.

-Event publication in this stage is allowed, however it will get processed in a new iteration of the event loop, i.e. the router will treat it as if it is a 'first' event and re-run the workflow for the model in question.
+Event publication in this stage is allowed, however it will get processed in a new iteration of the event loop.
+Thus router will treat this new event as if it is a 'first' event and re-run the workflow for the model in question.

 ## Model observation and sync

-An object can listen for model updates by subscribing to changes for that models id via `router.getModelObservable(modelId)`.
+An object can listen for model updates by subscribing to changes for that model id via `router.getModelObservable(modelId)`.
 Similar to `router.getEventObservable(...)`, this call returns an [observable](#observable-api) which will yield changes to the observer.

 ``` javascript